Ingo Bodtke

-Ingo Bodtke (born 6 June 1965 in Lutherstadt Eisleben) is a German politician from the FDP.
-He has been a member of the German Bundestag from Saxony-Anhalt since 2021.
+Ingo Bodtke (born 6 June 1965 in Lutherstadt Eisleben) is a German politician from the Free Democratic Party (FDP) who served as a member of the German Bundestag from Saxony-Anhalt from 2021 to 2025.

-Life
+Early life and career

 Ingo Bodtke grew up in a Christian home in the town of his birth.
 He completed an apprenticeship as a butcher and, after completing his basic military service, studied meat management and graduated as an engineer.
 He then worked as an instructor for insemination of cattle in animal breeding.
 He also worked in the insurance industry from 1987 and worked for LVM since 1990.
 Since the fall of the Berlin Wall, Bodtke has managed an insurance and financial agency as well as travel agencies.